serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/RequiredAttribute.md

 # RequiredAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Determines if field is required in form.
+Determines if the field is required in a form.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]